ArashAh/version_control_workshop/part-4.md

     ```

 14. **Rebase the feature branch with main**
+    - Get the latest version of main
+    ```bash
+    git switch main
+    git pull
+    ```
     - Check the Git Graph first
     - Switch to collab-br and rebase the branch with main
     ```bash
-    git log --oneline --all
     git switch collab-br
     git rebase main
-    git log --oneline --all
     ```
-    - Resolve the conflict by accepting both versions.
+    - Resolve the conflict by accepting both versions and save.

-    ❓ Do you still need to commit and push?

-    - Add and commit:
     ```bash
     git add .
-    git commit -m "conflict 2 resolved to collab-br by collab" git push
+    git rebase --continue # do not change the original commit message git push
     ```

     - Check the Git Graph again